 One of the few constants in this nomadic life has been the effort to make Ramadan and Eid special.
 When my siblings and I were younger and my parents were doing the inevitable competition with Christmas, we would wake up on the kebira (the eve of Ramadan or Eid) to find that the house had undergone a metamorphosis with tinsel and candles and lanterns and incense.
 Nowadays we don’t do more than light a couple of candles as we break our fast – but being together around the iftar table was and is always at the heart of Ramadan in our home, wherever we happen to be.

 Every iftar begins with dates and milk, bseisa and huwera, and if we’re really making an effort, khushaf and the thirst-quenching qamar al din.
-Then we pray and sit down for the self-explanatory aromatic Libyan soup – and sometimes, for a change, haasa.
-Alongside this, there is at least one kind of stuffed pastry burek, or an omelette with vegtables and parsley called ejja, or the Libyan speciality of mubatan, potato wedges stuffed with minced meat.
+Then we pray and sit down for the self-explanatory aromatic Libyan soup.
+Alongside this, there is at least one kind of stuffed pastry burek, or the Libyan speciality of mubatan, potato wedges stuffed with minced meat.
 Everything has to be a calibrated amount to avoid food piling up in the fridge – extravagant iftars equal leftovers, since people tend not to eat much after fasting for twenty hours.
 Unless, of course, we have guests – which demands a table groaning under the weight of the food and a moratorium on cooking the next day.

 After the iftar, its time for Arabic coffee with Ramadan sweets: kunafa, or qatayef, or fritters in syrup known as lugmet al qadi – in our family, these honeyed sweets are only ever eaten during Ramadan, a rule which is adhered to strictly, as though making them some other time of the year would go against the laws of nature.
 Then there are the Eid cookies, which in Libya are made communally, neighbors and friends getting together during the last five days of Ramadan, and making trays and trays of cookies, from the traditional such as magrood and ghrayba to the new inventions every year.
 In Libya, cookies are taken very seriously.
 In fact, food in general is taken seriously – and for more on that, see my Libyan food blog, and check out the Ramadan tag.

-On the last day of Ramadan, children in Libya run around the streets chanting “El youm kebira u bukra eid, ifrah ya maula eltob jedid” – “Today is Kebira and tomorrow is Eid, be happy for your clothes are new.”
-To me the new clothes that are traditionally bought before Eid symbolize the newness of a soul after a month of fasting and prayer, hopefully having reconnected with your faith and been reinvigorated by the sense of personal commitment that comes with fasting which, maybe more than any other worship, is wholly between you and God.
-As a child, I can’t say I thought all of that through, although I did sing that same little song during the Ramadans of my childhood.
-And that makes me realize that in growing up in so many different countries, Ramadan for me was not simply about a spiritual reconnecting, it was about the struggle to be connected with “home” – and realizing that for me at least it isn’t where the heart is, or any other platitude, but coming to terms with always being temporarily here, in this moment, in this place, and trying to live that moment to the fullest.
+On the last day of Ramadan, children in Libya run around the streets chanting “El youm kebira u bukra eid, ifrah ya maula eltob jedid” – “Today is the eve and tomorrow is eid, be happy for your clothes are new.”
+To me the new clothes that are traditionally bought before Eid symbolize the newness of a soul after a month of fasting, hopefully having reconnected with your faith and been reinvigorated by the sense of personal commitment that comes with fasting which, maybe more than any other worship, is wholly between you and God.
+Growing up in so many different countries, Ramadan for me was not simply about a spiritual reconnecting, it was about the struggle to be connected with “home” – and realizing that for me at least it isn’t where the heart is, or any other platitude, but coming to terms with always being temporarily here, in this moment, in this place, and trying to live that moment to the fullest.